anphonic/ej2-aspnetmvc-docs/src/maps/maps/navigation-line.md

 # Navigation lines

 The navigation lines are used to denote the path between two locations.
 This feature can be used to draw flight or sea routes.
-Navigation lines are enabled by setting the `Visible` property of the `MapsNavigationLine` class to "**true**".
+Navigation lines are enabled by setting the `Visible` property of the `MapsNavigationLine` to **true**.

 ## Customization

-The following properties are available in `MapsNavigationLine` property to customize the navigation line of the Maps component.
+The following properties are available in `MapsNavigationLine` to customize the navigation line of the Maps component.

 * `Color` - To apply the color for navigation lines in Maps.
 * `DashArray` - To define the pattern of dashes and gaps that is applied to the outline of the navigation lines.